RobynLlama/AtlyssBIETemplate/README.md

 - Create a new folder wherever you'd like your new project to be
 - Give it a nice name, this folder name will be your whole project's name
-- Open a Terminal/Powershell/Bash window inside this folder and use the following command to instance a new plugin `dotnet new OSBepinPlugin`
+- Open a Terminal/Powershell/Bash window inside this folder and use the following command to instance a new plugin `dotnet new AtlyssBepinPlugin`

 You now have a (mostly) working setup.
 For automated build copying you'll need to follow some extra steps!